Faculty

 Research/Scholarship

 My documentary photography work examines social change, human rights and the environment.
-Past projects have included casino gaming and disparities in American Indian tribes in California, deforestation and the exotic animal trade in Myanmar (Burma), refugees and migrants in Europe, and income inequality in the United States.
+Past projects have included deforestation and the exotic animal trade in Myanmar (Burma), refugees and migrants in Europe, climate change in the Pacific Northwest, and income inequality in the United States.

 Published Work